MicrosoftDocs/visualstudio-docs/docs/ide/work-with-multi-factor-authentication.md

 ### Enabling system web browser

 > [!NOTE]
-> For the best experience, we recommend you verify any Work account under the Windows 10 Settings "Access work or school" functionality is properly authenticated, and that you also clear your system’s default web browser data before proceeding with this workflow.
+> For the best experience, we recommend that you clear your system’s default web browser data before proceeding with this workflow.
+Additionally, if you have Work or School accounts in your Windows 10 Settings under **Access work or school**, please verify that they are properly authenticated.

 To enable this workflow, go to Visual Studio's Options dialog **(Tools > Options…)**, select the **Accounts** tab and pick **System web browser** under the **Add and reauthenticate accounts using:** dropdown.